OpenDendro/dplPy/README.md

 ## Current Version and Changelog

-dplPy is currently at version `v0.1.6` - The project has changing to a new development structure where all development will be on `main` and releases and updates to [Pypi](https://pypi.org/project/dplpy/) will be first branched to a version number and then deployed (triggered by the branch).
+dplPy is currently at version `v0.1.6` - The project has changed to a new development structure where all development will be on `main` and releases and updates to [Pypi](https://pypi.org/project/dplpy/) will be first branched to a version number and then deployed (triggered by the branch).

 ## Installation